CCTC Foundation Board Members 2023

 Professionally, Trey is the vice-president of Universal Mechanical and Universal Plumbing Company.
 He holds master licenses in plumbing, mechanical, electrical, general construction, and municipal and public works construction along with numerous specialty certifications.
 The firm serves residential and commercial clients in north Louisiana and east Texas.
 In 2010, his firm was recognized by BusinessWeek as one of the 100 fastest growing inner-city based companies in the United States.
 In 2011, his firm was named Louisiana’s Business of the Year.

-Trey was appointed by Governor John Bel Edwards to the State Plumbing Board of Louisiana, where he authored the codes/laws that regulate natural gas work in Louisiana.
-He serves on the board of the Louisiana Plumbing-Heating-Cooling Contractors Association and is Chairman of the continuing education and convention committees.
+Trey was appointed by Governor John Bel Edwards to the State Plumbing Board of Louisiana in 2019 and serves as the Building Committee Chairman.
+He serves as Vice-President Louisiana Plumbing-Heating-Cooling Contractors Association and is Chairman of the convention committee.
 Trey has served on the board of directors for the Rotary Club of Shreveport where he is the past chairman of membership.
-He currently serves on the Board of Directors for the Petroleum Club of Shreveport and on the board of directors for the Military Affairs Council, Junior Achievement, and Caddo Career and Technology Center Foundation.
-He is a member of numerous civic organizations including the Ark-La-Tex Ambassadors and Cotillion Club.
+He currently serves as President of the Petroleum Club of Shreveport and on the board of directors for the Military Affairs Council, Junior Achievement, and Caddo Career and Technology Center Foundation.
+He is a member of numerous civic organizations including the Committee of 100, Ark-La-Tex Ambassadors and Cotillion Club.
 In 2015, he was recognized in the Shreveport Chamber of Commerce’s 40 under 40 class.
 In 2020, Trey was appointed Honorary Commander of the U.S. Air Force 2nd Mission Support Group at Barksdale Air Force Base.

 Managing Partner of JRM Ventures LLC